 At the end of the day, as expected, my internet troll called me names on Facebook.
 It was entertaining to go back and forth.
-Other people came to my defensive, and it helped increase traffic to two of the posts she disliked.
+Other people came to my defensive.
+Some came to her defense for attacking me (this makes no sense).
+In the end, it helped increase traffic to two of the posts she disliked.

 Then once the fun and traffic started dying down, I hid her comment so she could rage some more for my entertainment.
 Then I banned her from FB.
 Always feel free to do what you want with your own site and page.